Dennis' 7 Dees logo

 Did you know that the International Rose Test Garden in Washington Park is world acclaimed?
-Thanks to the famous curator, Harry Landers, the garden has become a mecca for breeders to trial their new, yet-to-be released rose varieties.
-Since the Pacific Northwest is known for rain, we are also known to grow an array of fungal diseases, so what better place to test a rose for disease resistance than Portland?
+Thanks to famous curator Harry Landers, the Portland garden has become a mecca for rose breeders to trial their new, yet-to-be released rose varieties!
+Since the Pacific Northwest is known for its ample rain, we are also known to grow an array of fungal diseases, so what better place to test a rose for disease resistance than Portland, Oregon?

 How to Select Roses for Your Garden